 Anne Arundel County (County) is 1 of 24 jurisdictions in the State of Maryland (23 counties and Baltimore City).
 The County has had a charter form of government since 1965.
 The County is governed by a County Executive and a 7 member County Council.
-The County Executive and Council members are elected in the same years Maryland conducts its legislative elections, and elected officials may serve a maximum of 3 consecutive terms.
+The County Executive and Council members are elected in the same years Maryland conducts its legislative elections; the County Executive may serve a maximum of 2 consecutive terms and Council members may serve a maximum of 3 consecutive terms.
 The County Council has the exclusive power to enact, repeal, and amend local laws.
 The County is divided into 7 Council Districts, which are presented on Appendix A, Figure INT-1.
 A single Council member is assigned to represent each district.